stevezg/stevezg/README.md

 ## ⚡ Fun Fact

-I competed in the Junior Olympics for ski jumping!
+I competed in the Junior Olympics for ski jumping.

 ---